evanshortiss/webmo/README.md

 Stop listening for motion events.

+#### webmo.motion.MotionListener.setListener(callback: function|undefined)

+Replace the listener function that was passed to the instance constructor.

 #### webmo.motion.MotionListener.setThreshold(n: number)

 Changes the threshold required for this instance to consider a motion event worth emitting.